2020 Delhi riots: Court convictions

 On 13 March, court convicted nine persons involved in the riots.
 The court noted that the main objective of the convicts who joined the unruly mob guided by ‘communal feelings’ was to cause ‘maximum damage to the properties belonging to the people of the Hindu community'.
 A further 2 have been subsequently convicted of crimes relating to the riots.

+As of January 2026, five Muslim students and activists were released but Umar Khalid and Sharjeel Imam were still detained without trial.

+In July 2026, Tahir Hussain, who was at that time an AAP councillor, along with co-accused Nazim, Kasim, Javed and Anas were convicted of murdering an Intelligence Bureau staffer, Ankit Sharma by Karkardooma court.
+During the trial of Tahir Hussain, Additional Sessions Judge Praveen Singh said in the judgement that the convicts were driven by "animus against Hindus" and that Hussain was not only a conspirator but also "taking active part in the riots".